RafaelMuijsert/NerdyGadgets/README.md

 ```bash
 $ composer install
 ```

+Copy the .env.example file to .env and update the variables.

 ### Make sure the web server root is set to public/ and not to the project root.